MichaelCurrin/twitterverse/docs/tweets/README.md

 # Tweets

-Get tweets and Twitter profiles and store results in the `Tweet` and `Profile` tables.
+Get tweets and Twitter profiles then store results in the `Tweet` and `Profile` tables.

 `Tweet` records are assigned one or more `Campaign` labels. `Profile` records are assigned one or more `Category` labels.